Glossary

 Forms of Performance Assessment [LK-Form]

-• Session Examination: A performance assessment during the officicial examination session.
-Organised centrally by the examination office, the result is always in the form of a mark.
+- Session Examination: A performance assessment during the official examination session.
+Organised centrally by the examination office, the result is always in the form of a grade.
 Students are obliged to register centrally.

-• End-of-Semester Examination: An examination at the end of the semester, normally in the last week of the semester.
-Organised by the examiners themselves, the result is always marked.
+- End-of-Semester Examination: An examination at the end of the semester, normally in the last week of the semester.
+Organised by the examiners themselves, the result is always graded.
 Students are obliged to register centrally.

-• Marked or Unmarked Semester Performance: The results, for example, of a piece of work done or talk given during the semester.
-May be marked or unmarked, but this will be identical for all students following the same course.
-Students can not register for the examination but have to enrol the course.
+- Graded or Ungraded Semester Performance: The results, for example, of a piece of work done or talk given during the semester.
+May be graded or ungraded, but this will be identical for all students following the same course.
+Students cannot register for the examination but have to enrol to the course.

 General Rules on Performance Assessment at the ETH Zurich [Allgemeine Verordnung über Leistungskontrollen an der ETH Zürich (AVL)]